 The on-site construction staff will be responsible for implementing the mitigation measures specified in the EIAR and compiled in Section 6 of the CEMP.
-Their implementation will be of seen by the ECoW or supervising hydrogeologists, environmental scientists, ecologists or geotechnical engineers, depending on who is best placed to advise on the implementation.
-The system of auditing referred to above ensures that the mitigation measures are maintained for the duration of the construction phase, 73/05/2024 and into the operational phase where necessary.
+Their implementation will be overseen by the ECoW or supervising hydrogeologists, environmental scientists, ecologists or geotechnical engineers, depending on who is best placed to advise on the implementation.
+The system of auditing referred to above ensures that the mitigation measures are maintained for the duration of the construction phase, and into the operational phase where necessary.

-Construction Methodologies 48
+4.8 Construction Methodologies

-Keyhole Forestry Felling 4.8.1
+4.8.1 Keyhole Forestry Felling

 As part of the Proposed Project, keyhole felling of forestry will be required within and around the development footprint to enable the construction of turbine bases, access roads and the other ancillary infrastructure.
 Felling is also required around turbine bases for the reduction of potential effects on bats (refer to Appendix 6-2 of this EIAR).
-A total of 19 hectares of forestry will be permanently felled within and around the footprint of the Proposed Wind Farm in order to facilitate infrastructure construction and turbine erection.
+A total of 13.8 hectares of forestry will be permanently felled within and around the footprint of the Proposed Wind Farm infrastructure in order to facilitate infrastructure construction and turbine erection.